John-Kostick/vzome-sharing/_posts/2022-09-26-60-gon-field-Corner-steps-16-19-58.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/09/26/16-19-58-60-gon-field-Corner-steps/>)

 {% endcomment %}
-This shows a series of steps built in a corner.
-Step sequence follows a paraboloid curve.
+This shows a series of steps built in a corner between two walls, or fences.
+The step sequence follows a paraboloid curve.

 A 3D design created in vZome.
 Use your mouse or touch to interact.